LDeiva/Clustering-Players/README.md

 # Clustering-Players
 Overcome Classic Roles in Football using Dimensional Reduction plus Clustering algorithms to find Style of Playing for players.

-## Project Goal
+## Project Goal (Classic Roles vs Styles Roles)
-In modern Football defining players through classic roles such as striker, midfielder, full-back, etc. is limiting because the evolution of the game has produced players who have tasks on the field rather than roles.
+In modern Football defining players through **Classic Roles** such as striker, midfielder, full-back, etc. is limiting because the evolution of the game has produced players who have tasks on the field rather than roles.

 This generates players who, even with the same position covered on the field, have completely different ways of interpreting the game and with different functions.

+What has just been described is the definition of a player's playing style, which I define as **Styles Roles**.

+That is, the tasks, functions and characteristics that each player has beyond the position on the field covered.

 **This is the principle on which this project is based:**